ML4AU/M3-aibenchmark/README.md

 ```

 3. Edit the relevant GPU file with your preferred text editor and ensure the path is set to your benchmark directory.
+   Also make sure to edit the virtual environment path accordingly.
    The section to edit is clearly marked in the files.
    For example: